Providence Consumer Information Disclosures

 Providence Christian College is accredited by the WASC Senior College and University Commission.
 WASC is the regional accrediting body authorized by the U.S. Department of Education to ensure the academic integrity of its member institutions.
 Accreditation means that the Commission has determined that the College offers educational opportunities in a manner consistent with Commission standards, and that it is likely to continue to do so.

 Direct Inquiries To

 Alameda, CA 94501

 The College is approved to offer degrees under Education Code Section 94310(b) by the Office of Private and Post-secondary Education of the California State Department of Education.
 Family Educational Rights and Privacy Act of 1974, The Family Educational Rights and Privacy Act of 1974 provides that information from your student records will not be identified by nor conveyed to unauthorized parties.
 Exceptions are made for College officials, teachers, authorized federal agencies, and in connection with the application for or receipt of financial aid.
 No other parties may obtain information (but you have access to this information on demand) unless you have provided the College with written consent.
 Appropriate forms validating release of this information are available in the Registrar’s Office.

-The Student Activities of our Student Life section contains detailed information about all the programs, clubs, and additional opportunities for students to participate in extra-curricular activities.
-For more information, please contact a member of our Student Life Staff.
+The News & Events page contains detailed information about all the programs, clubs, and additional opportunities for students to participate in extra-curricular activities.

 Career and Job Placement Services

 Students are encouraged to review the Providence Career Board on a regular basis.
 Here, you will find full-time employment opportunities, as well as internships, temporary roles, and part-time employment positions.